vndmtrx/jQuery.scrollSpeed/README.md

+# Notice
+This is a fork project from [nathco](https://github.com/nathco)'s project.
+The reason for this fork is to merge the pull request for bug fixes.

+---

 # jQuery.scrollSpeed
 Lightweight jQuery extension for modifying scrolling speed in modern web browsers.
 Supports vertical or horizontal scrolling direction, including user-defined easing.